kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `400`

-Used when a provided resource cannot be interpreted.
+Thrown when a provided resource cannot be interpreted.

 ```js
 const err = new context.errors.ParseError('error message');